michaelteter/telnyx/README.md

 # README

+##Overview

+This challenge is comprised of a Rails application which gets data from a remote API and stores it based on certain business rules, and a Go application which acts as a demo API server.

+There is no frontend on the Rails server.
+Exercise of the application is done in the Rails console, primarily utilizing ProductUpdateService.update_products() method.

+Added code has corresponding tests, with 99.1% coverage.
+Details are in coverage/index.html, after rspec has been run.

+The Go API server takes a "demo" parameter, allowing the user to demonstrate various behaviors based on the business rules.
+Details of the demo options are in the brief omega_demo_service/omega.go source file.

 ##General Assumptions

 Spec indicates that we fetch a month range of pricing data, but doesn't specify if a product may have more than